Natural and Historical Monuments Act, 1923

-The Natural and Historical Monuments Act, 1923 was a South African Act creating a Historical Monuments Commission who's members would identity and seek to take ownership of natural and historical monuments so as to preserve them and prevent further impairment.
+The Natural and Historical Monuments Act, 1923 was a South African Act creating a Historical Monuments Commission whose members would identity and seek to take ownership of natural and historical monuments so as to preserve them and prevent further impairment.
 A monument could be defined as land or scenery of distinctive beauty, fauna, flora or objects, have scientific or historical value and also included waterfalls, caves, bushman paintings, trees and buildings.

 Content of the Act

 The following is a brief description of the sections of the Natural and Historical Monuments Act, 1923: